pyomeca/bioptim/README.md

 ```
 It is convenient since it will provide interesting functions such as the number of degrees of freedom (`biorbd_model.nbQ()`).
 Please note that a copy of `pendulum.bioMod` is available at the end of the *Getting started* section.
-In brief, the pendulum consists of two degrees of freedom (sideway movement and rotation) with the center of mass near the head.
+In brief, the pendulum consists of two degrees of freedom (sideways movement and rotation) with the center of mass near the head.

 The dynamics of the pendulum, as for a lot of biomechanics one as well, is to drive it by the generalized forces.
 That is forces and moments directly applied to the degrees of freedom as if virtual motors were to power them.
-This dynamics is called in `bioptim` torque driven.
+This dynamic is called in `bioptim` torque driven.
 In a torque driven dynamics, the states are the positions (also called generalized coordinates, *q*) and the velocities (also called the generalized velocities, *qdot*) and the controls are the joint torques (also called generalized forces, *tau*).
 Let's define such a dynamics:
 ```python